-A wide variety of endpoints parameters and methods are available to evaluate biological impacts, including indicators of biodiversity, ecosystem health, and individual fitness.
-A rule of thumb is to use an endpoint that is as close as possible to the process under evaluation.
-For example, transcriptomic is often used to infer on organismal physiology while there is very poor correlation between these two endpoints (Feder and Walser, 2005).
-Ultimately, it is critical to evaluate the potential biological impact of OAE deployment on ecosystem functioning.
-This will require measuring the impacts at several trophic levels and include the higher trophic levels.
-Evaluating the potential ecological impacts is also critical to build trust with local communities.
-In April 2023, 300 protesters gathered to voice their concerns regarding an OAE deployment in the bay of St Ives and called for greater scientific scrutiny.
-Specifically, they worried about the impact on the local environment and in particular on the grey seal populations.
-Seals are benthic feeders that could directly and indirectly be impacted by the heavy metals released (Weeks, 2023).
+A wide variety of endpoints and methods are available to evaluate biological impacts, including indicators of biodiversity, ecosystem health, and individual fitness.
+A rule of thumb is to use an endpoint that is as close as possible to the process under https://doi.org/10.5194/sp-2023-4 Preprint.
+Discussion started: 26 June 2023 evaluation.
+For example, transcriptomic is often used to infer on organism physiology while there is very poor correlation between these two endpoints (Feder and Walser, 2005).